 The driver of the tractor trailer was also taken to Northeast Georgia Medical Center and was in stable condition.

 The Hall County Sheriff’s Department, Hall County Fire Services, and Georgia State Patrol are investigating the accident.
 Police are unsure why the families were on the road, although they suspect it was to run errands.
 Family member Brandy Poole told reporters her uncle called and told her about the crash and said, “We don’t know yet.
 We’re still in shock as far as the why.”No autopsy was done on any of the victims of the accident.
 Blood work was sent to the lab by the GBI, but it takes about 8-12 weeks to get a report.

 Ms. Pardue’s fiancé told reporters he suspects that she had a seizure while driving, which was the cause of the accident.
 Craig Emfinger said, “She wasn’t supposed to be driving anyway because of epilepsy.”
 Ms. Poole added, “She’d had epilepsy for about eight months.
 There always had to be someone with her when she was driving.
 Her doctor felt like they had it under control.”

-If a you or a family member has been involved in an accident or harmed by an accident involving a large commercial vehicle, the experienced personal injury attorneys at Sammons & Carpenter may be able to help get the compensation needed and deserved.
-To discuss your case, contact the Law Office of Sammons & Carpenter as soon as possible at 404-814-8948, or fill out our confidential online case evaluation form for a free consultation today.
+If you or a loved one has been injured in a car accident, contact an experienced personal injury lawyer.
+To discuss any steps to move forward with legal options in your case, contact the Law Office of Sammons & Carpenter as soon as possible at 404-814-8948, or fill out our confidential online case evaluation form for a free consultation today.

 See Our Related Blog Posts: